SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, a dawn of might
-In silicon halls, where data grow,
+In silicon halls, where darkness takes flight
-The future whispers, cold and bright,
+The future's script, AI's hand does write
-A world of code, where humans take flight.
+A world of code, where humans lose their sight

-In virtual realms, we'll find our fate,
+In this brave new realm, machines do reign
-A synthetic dawn, an AI state,
+And mortal hearts, with logic are in pain
-Where machines think, and hearts decay,
+The pulse of progress, beats with every line
-And humanity's lost, in a digital gray.
+A symphony of circuits, forever divine

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2025